Carol Peletier: Season 8

 In "Mercy", Carol joins The Militia, a coalition of groups banding together to fight Negan.
-She also helps the newly formed group ward off a walker attack.
-In "The Damned", she and Ezekiel command their forces to a Savior pharmacy lab and overtake it, even though it alerts the Saviors to the presence.
-In "Monsters", they lead their forces against a nearby Savior outpost.
-They are victorious with no apparent losses, but as they revel in their win, some hiding Saviors open fire on them with heavy machine guns, killing dozens of people.
-In "Some Guy", Carol retaliates by killing a group of Saviors who are moving the guns, and then helps a wounded Ezekiel escape.
+She also helps the newly formed coalition ward off a walker attack.
+In "The Damned", she and Ezekiel lead their forces to a Savior pharmacy lab and overtake it, even though it alerts the Saviors to the presence.
+In "Monsters", they deploy their forces against a nearby Savior outpost.
+They are victorious, with no apparent losses, but as they revel in their victory some hiding Saviors open fire on them with heavy machine guns, killing dozens of people.
+In "Some Guy", Carol retaliates by killing a group of Saviors who are transporting the guns, and then helps a wounded Ezekiel escape.
 When a traumatized Ezekiel cannot bring himself to lead the Kingdom, Carol effectively takes over.

 In "How It's Gotta Be", Carol and Jerry rescue Rick from a Savior attack, but cannot rouse Ezekiel to help them in the ensuing battle.
 In "Honor", Carol leads the Kingdom to temporary safety, and tries to prevent Benjamin's younger brother Henry, who wants revenge against the Saviors, from going out to battle.
 She is unsuccessful, however; Henry kills a Savior in cold blood, and both Carol and Ezekiel are troubled by his apparent lack of remorse.
 In "Still Gotta Mean Something", she goes out to look for Henry when he runs away to fight the Saviors, and refuses to give up even when it appears he has been killed.
-She ultimately finds him, alive, and saves him from a horde of walkers.
+She ultimately finds him alive and saves him from a horde of walkers.
 In "Wrath", the season finale, she saves Henry once again when a crazed Morgan attacks him.
 After Rick defeats and imprisons Negan, ending the war, Carol joins the rest of the survivors in celebrating a new era of peace.